MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 Microsoft Community Training does not have any limitations on the number of users that be added to the platform.
 You will be able to have as many users as required.

-## Tutorial: Custom policies for Phone Auth Azure Active Directory B2C For Microsoft Community Training
+## Setup Native ADB2C Phone authentication: Custom policies for Phone login through Azure ADB2C For MCT

-[Custom policies](https://docs.microsoft.com/azure/active-directory-b2c/custom-policy-overview) are configuration files that define the behavior of your Azure Active Directory B2C (Azure AD B2C) tenant.
+You can choose to enable phone number as a sign-up option tenant-wide by adding phone sign-up and sign-in to your local account identity provider via ADB2C instead of using MCT phone authentication by defining [Custom policies](https://docs.microsoft.com/azure/active-directory-b2c/custom-policy-overview) which are configuration files that define the behavior of your Azure Active Directory B2C tenant.

 ### Prerequisites